Brooklyn Nets vs. Memphis Grizzlies: Game Preview, Betting Odds

 ODDS:

-The Nets enter the day as 12.5-point underdogs to the Grizzlies, and the total over/under is 226 points.
+The Nets enter the day as 5.5-point underdogs to the Grizzlies, and the total over/under is 225.5 points.

 KEYS TO THE GAME: